kevinmatthes/routines/README.md

 instructions defined this way since, in constrast to `make`, for instance, the interpreting software is available not only for UNIX based systems and furthermore supports OS-sensitive commands.
-Finally, some of the common tasks, such as copying, renaming and removing a file from the file system is already handled by Octave itself since it provides dedicated functions therefore.
+Finally, some of the common tasks, such as copying, renaming and removing a file from the file system, are already handled by Octave itself since it provides dedicated functions therefore.

 All scripts are created for and tested with Octave.
 Although they might work